CM-IV/mef-api/README.md

 The container can be stopped with the `make composestop` command.
 This frees up the terminal to be used for other things once the DB is restarted with `make composestart`.

+In order to run migrations, use the `make migrateup` and `make migratedown` commands.
+The docker-compose file is setup to where the sh script runs the migrations for you on startup, however.

 Create the Postgres DB itself with a root username and owner.
 The DB is named "meforum", this command can be utilized with `make createdb`.
 In order to drop the DB, `make dropdb` is used.

 Additional commands for DB migrations, sqlc code generation, and testing will be explained later on in their respective sections.